mikwielgus/undoredo/README.md

 inside a recorder decorator that observes the incoming insertions, removals and pushes while recording the changes in a reversible incremental diff structure.

-This approach makes `undoredo` often easier to use than other undo-redo libraries.
+This decorator approach makes `undoredo` easier to use than other undo-redo libraries.
 Storing incremental diffs typically results in much more succint and reliable code than the commonly used [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), which is what